 We follow the AQA English Language GCSE syllabus, which has two equally balanced papers: Paper 1, Explorations in Creative Reading and Writing and Paper 2, Writers' Viewpoints and Perspectives.
-Both papers contain previously unseen extracts which students are required to analyse as well as a writing task.
+Each paper contains previously unseen extracts which students are required to analyse as well as a writing task.
 Paper 1 is fiction-based, and Paper 2 is non-fiction.